 2. Shop for Clothes

 Shopping is one of the main draws of Shibuya Center-Gai, and you’ll find no shortage of clothing stores.
-Popular chains as well as eccentric and unique shops are located here, and don’t forget to check out the many stores that are hidden in underground venues or in huge multi-story buildings.
+Popular chains, such as a Mega Donquijote, as well as eccentric and unique shops are located here, and don’t forget to check out the many stores that are hidden in underground venues or in huge multi-story buildings.
 Tokyo is known as one of the most fashionable cities in the world, and with the options in Shibuya Center-Gai alone, you’ll be spoiled for choice.
+Some great places to check out are the Shibuya 109 and Ebisu Garden Place.

 3. Play at an Arcade